DTC-NTU/PSI-DTC.SG/README.md

 - Dataset Join Time: 35.5 seconds (1 million records)
 - Performance Improvement: ~100× faster than existing methods

+## How It Works
+Private Set Alignment (PSA) enables secure analytics on combined datasets without exposing raw data.
+The protocol involves three parties: Alice, Bob and the Service Provider that it's going to perform the private set alignment.

+Key Steps for Privacy-Preserving Data Processing:
+1. Data Submission
+    - Participants: Alice and Bob
+    - Action: Alice and Bob securely submit their data to the Service Provider.
+This ensures that sensitive information is protected during transmission.

+2. Private Set Alignment
+    - Action: The Service Provider uses a privacy-preserving technique to align and identify matching records between Alice and Bob’s datasets without revealing any individual IDs or private information.

+3. Result Generation
+    - Action: After matching the records, the Service Provider generates the linked records through secret-sharing protocols.

+For technical details, see our paper (linked below).

 ## Installation & Run
+⚠️ Note: Building the application may take more than 20 minutes to complete depending on your system.

 ### Option 1: Docker (Recommended)
 ```bash